HWComputerScience/iHW-iOS/SPEC.md

         “meetings”: [1,1,1,1,0]
     }

--   Note Format for JSON: (period is NOT the same as “periodNum” in the Period JSON! periodNum can be any number, but period is the index of the period within the day [-1 for additional notes at the bottom of every day])
+-   Note Format for JSON: (IMPORTANT: period is NOT the same as “periodNum” in the Period JSON! periodNum can be any number, but period is the index of the period within the day [-1 for additional notes at the bottom of every day])

 <!-- -->